ReactiveX/rxjs/docs_app/README.md

 ### Generating the complete docs

-The main task for generating the docs is `yarn docs`.
+The main task for generating the docs is `npm run docs`.
 This will process all the source files (API and other), extracting the documentation and generating JSON files that can be consumed by the doc-viewer.

 ### Partial doc generation for editors